-Due to the ongoing COVID-19 emergency, many documentary films have screened online at virtual film festivals in 2021.
-Such screenings are nonetheless considered to be theatrical screenings, rather than VOD screenings, for the purpose of determining Emmy® eligibility in the 2021-2022 competition year.
+Due to the COVID-19 emergency, many documentary films screened online at virtual film festivals in 2022.
+Such screenings are nonetheless considered to be theatrical screenings, rather than Digital distributions, for the purpose of determining Emmy® eligibility in the 2022 competition year.

 - a.
-A virtual film festival screening is not considered a VOD release, and a documentary film may not submit to an Emmy® competition solely on the basis of such a virtual film festival screening. - b.
-A virtual film festival screening is not considered a VOD release, and is not used to determine whether a national telecast is within the one-year VOD-to-broadcast window within which it can be considered the "canonical airing." - c.
-A virtual film festival screening is considered a film festival screening, and counts toward the twenty-four-month (24-month) window after which a film with any kind of theatrical release becomes ineligible.
+A virtual film festival screening is not considered a Digital release, and a documentary film may not submit to an Emmy® competition solely on the basis of such a virtual film festival screening. - b.
+A virtual film festival screening is not considered a Digital release, and is not used to determine whether a national telecast is within the one-year Digital-to-broadcast window within which it can be considered the "canonical airing." - c.
+A virtual film festival screening is considered a film festival screening, and counts toward the twenty-four-month (24-month) window after which a program with any kind of theatrical release becomes ineligible.